Sanatana Resources (CVE:STA) Stock Price Up 25% – Should You Buy?

-Sanatana Resources Inc. (CVE:STA – Get Free Report)’s stock price rose 25% on Tuesday .
+Sanatana Resources Inc. (CVE:STA – Get Free Report)’s share price rose 25% during trading on Wednesday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 455,000 shares traded hands during trading, an increase of 488% from the average daily volume of 77,348 shares.
+Approximately 455,000 shares changed hands during trading, an increase of 488% from the average daily volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Company Profile